 To access your I-94 form online, you can use the U.S. Customs and Border Patrol’s online portal.
 To log in, you need to correctly enter your information, including your name and passport number.
 If you can’t find your I-94 travel record, you can check the guidelines on how to enter your information correctly and seek further assistance.

 If there is an error, you need to contact U.S. Citizenship and Immigration Services (USCIS) to correct the mistake.
 You can schedule an in-person interview at a local USCIS office or call the USCIS Contact Center at 1-800-375-5283.

-If you entered before April 2013, you could request a copy of your earlier records by filing Form I-102, “Application for Replacement/Initial Nonimmigrant Arrival-Departure Document,” and paying the $445 filing fee.
+Most I-94 records now exist online.
+You can just download a copy of your travel record from the CBP website for free.
+If you entered before April 2013, you could request a copy of your earlier records by filing Form I-102: Application for Replacement/Initial Nonimmigrant Arrival-Departure Document and paying the $445 filing fee.